Burnside's North Carolina Expedition

 (Right) Map of the principal battles fought in North Carolina.

-Fort Bartow on the North Carolina Coast
+Fort Bartow, North Carolina Coast

 Fort Bartow.jpg